Google BigQuery Connector for SSIS

 • Consume real-time Google BigQuery data in SSIS

-• Consume realtime Google BigQuery API data in SSIS
+• Consume real-time Google BigQuery API data in SSIS

 • Google BigQuery ODBC Driver | ODBC Driver for Google BigQuery | ODBC Google BigQuery Driver | SSIS Google BigQuery Source | SSIS Google BigQuery Destination